 Monthly grab sampling program

-Monthly grab samples are taken adjacent to three of the four established water quality SWMP stations within the South Slough estuary (Winchester, Valino, and Charleston).
-A fourth sampling location (Boathouse), in the Coos Bay estuary next to the Oregon Institute of Marine Biology (OIMB) boathouse, was added in March 2003.
-The boathouse station was because SSNERR’s fourth SWMP site (Sengstacken) is not accessible at low tide.
-The boathouse site is equipped with a YSI 600XL CTD historicaly monitored by OIMB personnel.
-These data are provided monthly to the SWMP Coordinator.
-The BoathousePrior to 2010 were location In general, grab samples are taken from farther out into the channel as a result of the new boat-based sampling.
+Monthly grab samples are taken at low tide and high tide near three of the four established water quality SWMP stations within the South Slough estuary (Winchester, Valino, and Charleston).
+A fourth sampling location (Boathouse), in the Coos Bay estuary next to the Oregon Institute of Marine Biology (OIMB) Boathouse, was added in March 2003.
+The Boathouse station was chosen because SSNERR’s fourth SWMP water quality site (Elliot Creek) is not accessible at low tide.
+The Boathouse site was equipped with a YSI 600XL CTD from 7/23/2002-7/10/2012.
+However, historically grab samples have been collected approximately 330 meters away from this datalogger.

+Beginning in January 2010, the Boathouse, Charleston and Valino sites have been accessed by boat at low and high tide.
+Prior to 2010 these sites were accessed by foot.
+The resulting changes in sampling locations for 2010 are: Boathouse grab samples were collected approximately 15 to 30 meters away from the historical sampling location; Charleston grab samples were collected approximately 3 to 8 meters away from the data logger and the historical sampling location; Valino grab samples were collected approximately 60 meters from the historical sampling location and 0 to 5 meters away from the datalogger.
+In general, grab samples are taken from farther out into the channel as a result of the new boat-based sampling.
 Therefore, typical water depth at the time of sampling has increased by approximately 0.5 to 4 meters, depending upon the sampling station and height of tide.
 Samples are thus taken from lower in the photic zone and it is conceivable that decreased PAR could have an effect on nutrient and chlorophyll values.
-Prior to 2010 the Boathouse samples were generally taken from within the low tide surf zone where significant suspension of sandy benthic sediments was common.
-Low tide grab samples from 2010 were not collected from within the surf zone at this site and therefore probably did not contain as much suspended sediment as in years past.
-The effect of this on nutrient and chlorophyll values is unknown. site is accessed by wading to a location adjacent to the CTD where the water is over a meter deep at low tide.
-Charleston is accessed via a wooden dock and samples are collected within 2 meters of the YSI station.
-Valino is accessed by land, followed by wading to within a few meters of the YSI station.
-Because the Winchester station is difficult to access at low tide at low tide, samples are collected from a bridge over the slough approximately 600 meters upstream.
+Prior to 2010, the Boathouse samples were generally taken from within the low tide surf zone where significant suspension of sandy benthic sediments was common.
+Low tide grab samples from 2010 forward were not collected from within the surf zone at this site and therefore probably did not contain as much suspended sediment as in years past.
+The effect of this on nutrient and chlorophyll values is unknown.

+The Winchester site is accessed by foot and occasionally by boat when the tide permits, typically at high tides.
+Because the Winchester station is difficult to access at low tide, samples are collected from a bridge over Winchester Creek approximately 600 meters upstream from the Winchester Creek SWMP water quality sonde station.

-At all sites, field calibration data including water temperature, salinity, specific conductance, pH, and dissolved oxygen are recorded with a hand-held YSI 600 QS.
+At all sites, field calibration data including water temperature, salinity, specific conductance, pH, and dissolved oxygen are recorded with a hand-held YSI Professional Plus.

 All grab samples are taken on the same day not more than 1.5 hours before or after slack water as determined by the tidal delay at each site.
 Efforts are made to sample during spring tides, although this is not always feasible due to the timing of tides, weather conditions and schedules of researchers.